variantstudios/comscience4help.com/_pages/communication-audits.md

 layout: page
 ---

-# Workshops & Seminars

-We provide tailored workshops and topic-based seminars for your staff members to improve their writing, editing, and communication-production skills.
+# Communication Audits

+Working with you, we use a problem-solving process to evaluate your organization’s communications.

 ---

-### Tailored workshops

-Working collaboratively with you, we use a problem-solving process to assess your staff members' communication knowledge and skills.
-Based on our findings, we develop targeted, hands-on workshops to improve your staff members' communication skills.

-### Seminars
+### Our audits include.

-We provide topic-based seminars to help your staff members improve their understanding of communication processes and communication skills.

-Our seminars include:

-* E-mails (half day)
-* Technical & scientific editing (full day)
-* Technical report writing (full day)
-* Popularizing science & technology (full day)
-* Foundations of professional, technical, & scientific writing (full day)
-* Saying more with less—tight writing (full day)
+* Assessing communication policies and procedures
+* Identifying internal and external audiences
+* Determining what you need to know about your audience(s)
+* Determining your audience’s communication practices
+* Documenting your communication processes
-* Targeting/tailoring communications to audiences (half day)
+* Ascertaining your communications strengths
+* Uncovering your organization’s communication weaknesses
-* Writing for the web (full day)
+* Recommend strategies for improving
+* Communications policies and procedures
+* Print and electronic communication production
+* Print and electronic communications &nbsp;